Hardening Harbor on AWS

 Step 3: Configure values-aws-native.yaml

 We configure Harbor to use native AWS authentication.
-Note that HARBOR_DATABASE_IAM_AUTH is explicitly enabled, the password field is left as a dummy value (it will be ignored by our hook), and the storage credential fields are left empty.
+Note that POSTGRESQL_USE_IAM_AUTH is explicitly enabled, the password field is left as a placeholder (it will be ignored by our hook), and the storage credential fields are omitted entirely.
 The registry inherits permissions directly from the ServiceAccount via IRSA.

 # ============================================================